snarles/computing/tutorial/part2_ec2_python.md

 We are almost there!

-Set up the IPython options:
+Inside the EC2 instance, set up the IPython options:
 ```
 export IPYTHON_OPTS="notebook --pylab inline --ip=* --port=8888"
 ```